Confused by the complex primary school system in the Netherlands? We explain how it works, from educational approaches to international options.

 Many international parents see these schools as an in-between solution between Dutch and international schools, which they are not.
 You should be aware that the bilingual schools are Dutch schools where they teach part of the curriculum in English.
 All the tests are in Dutch, and at the end of primary school, the pupils at bilingual schools have to achieve the same level of Dutch as pupils who have attended a fully Dutch school.

 In reality, these schools are often more beneficial for Dutch children who want to learn good English early, rather than the other way around.
 And usually, these schools cannot accommodate children who don’t speak Dutch yet.
-In this case they should go to a newcomer class first.
+In this case, they should go to a newcomer class first.

 Children who are six or older (in some cities, ages 4+), and don’t speak Dutch, are usually referred to a newcomer (Dutch immersion) class before they can attend a regular Dutch school, or a bilingual school.
-There are a few regular schools which offer a special class for newcomers, and some specialized schools exclusively offer newcomer education.
+There are a few regular schools that offer a special class for newcomers, and some specialized schools exclusively offer newcomer education.
 Schools use different names for these newcomer classes.
 If you search for nieuwkomersklas, taalklas, or ITK, you should be able to find the necessary information.

 All newcomer pupils have recently arrived in the country, and they all follow a personal program in small classes, for, on average, one year.
 Once they have finished the program and feel confident enough speaking Dutch, they can transfer to a regular school.
 Usually, they join the regular class with children of the same age, so they don’t lose a year.
-You can find all newcomer classes at primary level on the Lowan website (in Dutch).
+You can find all newcomer classes at the primary level on the Lowan website (in Dutch).

-Some cities also offer a kopklas, which is a facility for highly motivated pupils who have finished primary school with high grades for math, but much lower ones for Dutch language.
+Some cities also offer a kopklas, which is a facility for highly motivated pupils who have finished primary school with high grades for math, but much lower ones for the Dutch language.
 This is a sort of bridge class between group 8 of primary school and year 1 of secondary school.
 Through one year of very intensive Dutch classes, they prepare for a higher level of secondary education than initially recommended for them.

 Special needs education in the Netherlands